 The word “Buddha” is derived from “budhi”, which means ‘to awaken”.
 So the Buddha is the awakened (or enlightened) one.
 The term applies to both the founder of Buddhism and to those who attain enlightenment and nirvana.

 A Lama is a Buddhist spiritual teacher (or guru).
-For example, the Dalai Lama (from Tibet) is the spiritual leader of Tibetan Buddhists.
-He lives in exile in Nepal after fleeing Chinse rule of Tibet in 1959.
+For example, the Dalai Lama (a former political leader of Tibet) is the spiritual leader of the Gelug school of Tibetan Buddhists.
+He lives in exile in Nepal after fleeing Chinese rule of Tibet in 1959.
 As the 14th Dalai Lama, Tibetans believe he is the reincarnation of his 13 predecessors.

 Buddhism has a wide range of sacred texts and scriptures.
 There are three primary canons of Buddhist scripture, called after the languages in which they were preserved — the Pali Canon (The Tripitaka, complied in the 1st century BC), the Chinese Canon, and the Tibetan Canon, and many of the same texts are preserved in more than one canon.
 The Tripitaka has three sections: disciple for monks and nuns; the teaching of Buddha; and Buddhist theology.
 And the Sutras were written by the 2nd century AD.